Getting the most of git (and RStudio)

 Screenshot of a forked repo showing where to copy the url to clone the repo.

-Now you have an RStudio project (that is also a repo) that is a copy of the one in the original repo.
-It’s a very small project with a few file. template_script.R includes the necessary code to create beautiful images like this:
+This repository is a copy of the one in the original repo.
+It’s a very small project with a few file. `ringtone_maker.R`` includes the necessary code to create beautiful you new and very modern ringtone.

 Make a change in the repo

-1. Make a copy of the template_script.R file and change it’s name to <your-name.R>
+1. Make a copy of the ringtone_maker.R file and change it’s name to <your-name_ringtone.R>

 2. Change the value of the first 3 variables in the script: